Case 2013-MDC05-01 - Endovenous treatment of varicose veins

 and 21S09 'Other OR procedure for injuries'.
 Both are highly questionable with these interventions.
 As part of this case the properties will be removed from codes with property 05S18.
 The codes with 05S15 are more problematic and need to be discussed later.

-#7 Updated by Anonymous over 5 years ago
+#7 Updated by Anonymous about 7 years ago

 - Target version changed from Expert Group 2013 to Expert Group 2014